- Home

 The winter solstice marks the shortest day and longest night in the Northern Hemisphere, and this ancient Pagan tradition has been celebrated for thousands of years.

-The winter solstice – also called Yule – was originally celebrated for 12 days and is where traditions like carolling and Yule logs originally came from (though the logs used to be real wooden logs, rather than chocolate cakes!).
+The winter solstice – also called Yule – was originally celebrated for 12 days and is where traditions like carolling and Yule logs originated (though the logs used to be real wooden logs, rather than chocolate cakes!).

 Many people still celebrate the winter solstice each year, and one of the most popular and magical places to do so is Stonehenge.
-This prehistoric, sacred site was used as a place of worship for the winter solstice for millennia and, this year, the Stonehenge solstice falls on 21st December.
-Admission is free and entry is allowed from 7.45am until 10am.
+This prehistoric, sacred site was used as a place of worship for the winter solstice for millennia and, this year, the Stonehenge solstice is on Sunday, 21st December.
+Admission is free and entry is allowed from 5:15am to 10am.

 9. Get tickets to The Winter Circus, Belfast